Jorhat: Sports

 Established in 1950, the multi-purpose Jorhat Stadium is the oldest stadium of Assam, which is mainly used for cricket and football.

 It has hosted few Ranji Trophy matches.
-The historic football tournament ATPA Shield held every year in this venue since 1955.
-Professional football club Jorhat Town Club uses the stadium as their home ground.
-Facilities of other sports like badminton, tennis, swimming etc are also available near the stadium.
+The prominent football tournament ATPA Shield held every year in this venue since 1955.
+Jorhat Town Club used the stadium as home ground for their home matches of Assam State Premier League.
+Other sporting venues near the stadium include JDSA Field, Kushal Konwar Indoor Stadium, Jorhat Swimming Society and Jorhat Tennis Club.
+The historic sporting venue Jorhat Gymkhana Club known for the century old annual horse race called Jorhat Races, which began in 1877.
+It has a golf course and a cricket ground.

 Politics

 Jorhat is part of Jorhat (Lok Sabha constituency).
+Gaurav Gogoi, Indian National Congress is the current Member of Parliament serving the 18th Lok Sabha from Jorhat, Assam.

-Bharatiya Janata Party's Topon Kumar Gogoi the current Member of Parliament serving the 17th Lok Sabha from Jorhat, Assam.
-While Hitendra Nath Goswami of BJP is the incumbent MLA from Jorhat assembly constituency.
+Hitendra Nath Goswami of BJP is the incumbent MLA from Jorhat assembly constituency.